The Polis Institute

 Polis – The Jerusalem Institute of Languages and Humanities is a non-profit academic institution based in Jerusalem, Israel founded in 2011 which focuses on the humanities through the study of Western and Eastern cultural sources.

-The institute is located in Musrara, near the Old City of Jerusalem.
+The institute was founded by a team of seven scholars from different scientific backgrounds, religions, and countries, including Israel and is located in Musrara, near the Old City of Jerusalem.
 Students come from more than thirty countries from six continents.

 History

 Polis and its faculty have organized intensive language courses and as well as shorter seminars and talks in Italy, Peru, Argentina, the United States, Spain, Morocco, Finland, Sweden, and the Philippines.

 The Polis Method

 Theoretical Principles

 The 'Polis Method' encompasses a variety of approaches and techniques for teaching modern languages applied to ancient languages.
-These strategies are unified under two major tenets:

 Dynamic language development

 Polis believes that grammatical structures must be learned according to their natural order of acquisition.
 It thus recognizes not only the student's continuous progression in language acquisition based on the four basic language skills of listening, speaking, reading and writing, but also the modes of discourse or literary genres – dialogue › narration › argumentation › poetry – involved in this progressive language acquisition.

 Taking these principles into account, Polis puts together and adapts a wide range of approaches and teaching techniques that have been developed since the 70s in the States and Canada.